top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ## Pre-flight checklist {#demo-template-pre-flight}

-The pre-flight checklist describes the steps that are sufficient to ensure that the demo will be correct:
+This pre-flight checklist describes the steps that are sufficient to ensure that the demo will be correct:

 Check: Additional wireless adapter is plugged in.

 Check: Duckiebots have sufficient battery charge.

+Check: Laptop is able to connect to Duckiebot networks

 ## Demo setup {#demo-template-run}

-First, you need to install the wireless adapters.
-If the adapters are plugged into the Duckiebots, run the following command on each Duckiebot.
+First, you need to install the wireless adapters on the Duckiebots. ssh into the bots and then run the following command on each Duckiebot.

-Find the name of the wifi interface and IP adressof the tp link adapter
+Find the name of the wifi interface and IP adress of the tp link adapter

     $ iwconfig